uexp2/newage-solutions-exercise/README.md

 There are three major methods: *shortestPath(), distPath(), and numDiffPaths()*

-The shortestPath method in addition to simply lowest weight path using dijkstras provided by Graph, shortestPath can also compute lowest weight round trip.
+The **_shortestPath_** method in addition to simply computing lowest weight path using dijkstras provided by Graph, shortestPath can also compute lowest weight round trip.
 Since dijkstras will return zero on the shortest path from A to A. Computing lowest weight round trip using dijkstras requires a modification in the following way.
-Find all inward edges towards the source, and duplicate those edges to also point towards an artificial edge.
+Find all inward edges towards the source, and duplicate those edges to also point towards an artificial vertex.
 Then call dijkstras to find the shortest path from the original source to the artificial target.
-This allows for the discovery of the shortest round-trip.
+This allows for the discovery of the shortest round-trip with minimal additional computation.

-The distPath method modifies the output of getWeightPath method of Graph.
+The **_distPath_** method modifies the output of getWeightPath method of Graph.
 In TrainRoutes if a path does not exists within the graph disPath returns "NO SUCH ROUTE" instead of -1.

-The numDiffPaths method simply calls the getAllPathsBetween method of Graph but only returns the number of different paths, not all the paths.
+The **_numDiffPaths_** method simply calls the getAllPathsBetween method of Graph but only returns the number of different paths, not all the paths.

 #### simple_util.py